smcgdub/alliens911/README.md

   * 2.1 The Navbar
   * 2.2 The Footer
   * 2.3 The Homepage
+  * 2.4 Search Results
-  * 2.4 About Us
+  * 2.5 About Us
-  * 2.5 UFO Footage
+  * 2.6 UFO Footage
-  * 2.6 UFO Images
+  * 2.7 UFO Images
-  * 2.7 UFO Reports
+  * 2.8 UFO Reports
-  * 2.8 Contact Us
+  * 2.9 Contact Us
-  * 2.9 More
+  * 2.10 More
-  * 2.10 Subscribe
+  * 2.11 Subscribe
-  * 2.11 Features Left To Implement
+  * 2.12 Features Left To Implement

 ### **3. Technologies/Languages Used**
   * 3.1 VSCode